ikiwq/annex-frontend/README.md

 Distributed under the MIT License.

 ## In depth into the code
 Annex follows a particular type of structure when it comes to handling data.
-Since every post has an id, and a specific post can be present across multiple pages, the post service has a Behaviour Subject containing all the posts, organized into a map.
+Since every post has an id and a specific post can be present across multiple pages, the post service has a behavior subject containing all the posts, organized into a map.

     postStorage = new BehaviorSubject<PostDictionary>({});
 A key (in this case, the id) points to a specific Post.